danneu/hansel/README.md

 ### Content-Type Parser

-**OSX-only:** Since the parser is regexp-heavy, NSRegularExpression is not implemented on Linux, and I can't find an alternative impl that works with moderately-complex regexps, the content-type parser is disabled on Linux.
+**Temporarily disableld:** Since the parser is regexp-heavy, NSRegularExpression is not implemented on Linux, and I can't find an alternative impl that works with moderately-complex regexps, the content-type parser is disabled on Linux.